 “We believe this surgery was performed due to a headache or a problem that had to do with the skull,” Kızıl was quoted as saying.

 Skull belonging to a man discovered during excavations in the ancient city of Euromus in Turkey's Muğla province shows brain surgery was performed 2,200 years agohttps://t.co/GQbXEYi613 pic.twitter.com/4w7rmQoMO2

 Dating back to the fifth century B.C., the ancient city of Euromus is a significant archaeological site with interesting buildings and temples.

-Euromus (Εὔρωμος in Ancient Greek) was an ancient city whose ruins are approximately 12 km northwest of Milas (the ancient Mylasa), at Turkey’s Mugla Province.
+Euromus (Εὔρωμος in Ancient Greek) was an ancient city whose ruins are approximately 12 km (7.4 miles) northwest of Milas (the ancient city of Mylasa), in Turkey’s Mugla Province.

-Probably dating from the 6th century BC, Euromus was a member of the Chrysaorian League during Seleucid times.
-Euromus also minted its own coins from the 2nd century BCE to the 2nd century CE.
+Probably dating from the 6th century BC, Euromus was a member of the Chrysaorian League of cities during Seleucid times.
+Euromus also minted its own coins from the 2nd century BC to the 2nd century AD.